Xomega-Net/Xomega.Docs/docs/generators/presentation/common/resources.md

 ### Panel titles

-For each child object declared on a data object in the model the generator will create resources for their titles, using either the child's name or the custom `title` attribute on the corresponding `ui:panel` or `ui:tab` element, as shown below.
+For each child object declared on a data object in the model, the generator will create resources for their titles, using either the child's name or the custom `title` attribute on the corresponding `ui:panel` or `ui:tab` element, as shown below.

 ```xml
 <xfk:data-object class="SalesOrderCustomerObject" customize="true">